Galaxea astreata: Reproduction

-Threats and Coral Bleaching
+Threats and coral bleaching

-The coral coverage rate in Xuwen rapidly decreased due to human activity and other environmental factors causing a decline in the G. Astreata.
+The coral coverage rate in Xuwen rapidly decreased due to human activity and other environmental factors causing a decline in the G. astreata.
 Some detrimental human activities include overuse of fisheries and extraction, eutrophication and siltation, and pollution.
-Though G. Asterata is more resistant to environmental changes than other coral species (i.e. Accropora spp.), it had a 100% mortality rate after the El Niño phenomenon of 1997-1998, starting with slow death of tissue fragments in the first 4 months after the disturbance.
-However, G. Asterata was not the only coral affected, as this 1998 coral bleaching event reduced the richness of all coral species off the coast of Sesoko Island, Japan by 61% and reduced coral cover by 85%.
+Though G. astreata is more resistant to environmental changes than other coral species (i.e. Accropora spp.), it had a 100% mortality rate after the El Niño phenomenon of 1997-1998, starting with slow death of tissue fragments in the first 4 months after the disturbance.
+However, G. astreata was not the only coral affected, as this 1998 coral bleaching event reduced the richness of all coral species off the coast of Sesoko Island, Japan by 61% and reduced coral cover by 85%.
 Temperatures rose 2.8 °C above average from this one event alone.
 Coral bleaching events cause a loss of the symbiotic algae (zooxanthellae) and/or a loss of pigment (color mostly derived from zooxanthellae).
 It is a global phenomenon that is most likely linked to global climate change and rising ocean temperatures, as well as ocean acidification.